Paula Creamer

 Paula Creamer (born August 5, 1986) is an American professional golfer on the U.S.-based LPGA Tour.
 As a professional, she has won 12 tournaments, including 10 LPGA Tour events.
 Creamer has been as high as number 2 in the Women's World Golf Rankings.
 She was the 2010 U.S. Women's Open champion.
-As of May 1, 2022, Creamer was 12th on the all-time LPGA career money list with earnings of $12,134,840.
+As of the end of the 2023 season, Creamer was 19th on the all-time LPGA career money list with earnings of $12,161,187.

 As an amateur, Creamer won numerous junior golf titles, including 11 American Junior Golf Association (AJGA) tournaments.
 Creamer joined the LPGA Tour in the 2005 season, and her victory in that year's Sybase Classic made her the LPGA's second-youngest event winner.

 Early life and amateur career

 Creamer was born in Mountain View, California, and raised in Pleasanton, the only child of an airline pilot father and stay-at-home mother.
 The family's home overlooked the first tee of the Castlewood Country Club's golf course.
 Creamer participated in acrobatic dancing and gymnastics during her childhood, and started playing golf when she was 10 years old.
 At the age of 12, she won 13 consecutive regional junior events in northern California, and the following year she became the top-ranked female junior golfer in California, before moving to Bradenton, Florida in 2000 and enrolling at IMG Pendleton School, a co-educational prep school for athletic students.

 During Creamer's amateur career, she won 19 national tournaments, including 11 American Junior Golf Association events, and was named Player of the Year by the AJGA in 2003.
 On two occasions (2002 and 2003), Creamer played on the United States team in the Junior Solheim Cup.
 She was a semi-finalist in the 2003 U.S. Girls' Junior and U.S. Women's Amateur, and reached the same stage of both events the following year.
-In June 2004 Creamer placed second in the LPGA Tour's ShopRite LPGA Classic, finishing one stroke behind Cristie Kerr.
+In June 2004, Creamer placed second in the LPGA Tour's ShopRite LPGA Classic, finishing one stroke behind Cristie Kerr.
 Later that year she tied for 13th in the U.S. Women's Open and represented the United States in the Curtis Cup.

-In December 2004 Creamer won the LPGA Final Qualifying Tournament by five strokes to secure membership on the Tour for the 2005 season.
+In December 2004, Creamer won the LPGA Final Qualifying Tournament by five strokes to secure membership on the Tour for the 2005 season.
 She opted to turn professional immediately after the event at the age of 18.